snabbco/snabb/README.md

 The code does not currently portably support the main Lua implementation, only LuaJIT.
 It now runs again with [luaffi](https://github.com/jmckaskill/luaffi) under standard Lua 5.2 (and probably 5.1, untested).
 Because the function calls in luaffi use dynasm they are not fully portable, so I will be adding support for Lua C interface function calls as well shortly.
 This is not yet integrated into the test suite.

 On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; MIPS support will be completed soon.
 Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
 Note that uClibc has had little testing.
-For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.
+For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly; tests should be skipped if unsupported, raise an issue if not.

 Android (ARM tested so far) currently passes all the non root tests now; some tests are be skipped as the kernel does not ship with some functionality (aio, mq).
 Generally much functionality is available even though it is not in Bionic libc.

-For the NetBSD support all platforms should work in principle; more test targets will be added soon, currently tests being run on x86 and amd64, an ARM test target will be added soon.
+For the NetBSD support all platforms should work in principle; more test targets will be added soon, currently tests being run on x86 and amd64, an ARM test target will be added.

 FreeBSD support is currently only for FreeBSD 10, and only tested on AMD64.
 FreeBSD 9 support should be fairly easy to add, but there are some type changes eg ino_t.
 Other architectures should work, but are currently untested.
-More code will be moved from NetBSD to generic BSD so it can be used by FreeBSD.

-Some OSX support was added but there is no test environment at present.
-The FreeBSD support can generally be ported to OSX with small changes.
+OSX support is currently tested only on amd64, and on a recent release (currently testing on Mountain Lion).
+It should work on other recent releases, and should work on ARM, ie iOS.

 There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
 If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).

 For the (optional) rump kernel functionality, the easiest way at present to install it is usually using the [buildrump.sh](https://github.com/anttikantee/buildrump.sh) project, which is now included as a git submodule.
 The rump kernel is a way of [running parts of the NetBSD kernel in userspace as libraries](http://www.netbsd.org/docs/rump/).
 At the moment support is partially implemented, planning to add more soon, in particular to be able to script the backend "hypervisor" part.
 There are some additional examples in `examples/rump` which is a port of the tests in buildrump.
-The rump kernel runs on many elf/Posix OS and architectures, currently tested on Linux x86, x64, ppc, arm and NetBSD x86, x64, with more targets to be added soon.
+The rump kernel runs on many elf/Posix OS and architectures, currently tested on Linux x86, x64, ppc, arm and NetBSD x86, x64, FreeBSD 10 (with gcc).
+It does not currently run on OSX or Windows.

 ## New features planned soon
-netfilter, dhcp, selinux, arp, better sockopt handling, cgroups support, more NetBSD and FreeBSD support, rump kernel hypercall API, OSv support, Lua support, more introspection.
+netfilter, dhcp, selinux, arp, better sockopt handling, cgroups support, more NetBSD, FreeBSD, OSX support, rump kernel hypercall API, OSv support, Lua support, more introspection.

 ## Release notes
-0.9pre bug fixes, better tests, reworking of how methods are called, more NetBSD support, termios interface rework, improved ioctl that understands type and direction of arguments, more NetBSD network config, rump kernel Linux ABI support, cleanups, full ppc support, endian fixes, Android fixes, Xen support, kqueue, poll and epoll interface improvements, additional syscalls, luaffi support again, better kernel headers and fixes against them, more MIPS support, improved APIs with multiple return values, initial NetBSD and rump ktrace support, FreeBSD support.
+0.9pre bug fixes, better tests, reworking of how methods are called, more NetBSD support, termios interface rework, improved ioctl that understands type and direction of arguments, more NetBSD network config, rump kernel Linux ABI support, cleanups, full ppc support, endian fixes, Android fixes, Xen support, kqueue, poll and epoll interface improvements, additional syscalls, luaffi support again, better kernel headers and fixes against them, more MIPS support, improved APIs with multiple return values, initial NetBSD and rump ktrace support, FreeBSD support, more OSX support, sharing of BSD code.

 0.8 rump kernel fixes, NetBSD 64 bit fixes, initial arp/neighbour support, towards MIPS support, cmsg cleanup, shm_open, iterators for directory iteration and ls, more OSX and NetBSD support, initial cgroups support, initial support of NetBSD network config.